 Watch the VICE News documentary, Phone Hackers: Britain's Secret Surveillance:

-In the Montreal case, the six accused ultimately pleaded guilty to lesser charges, effectively preventing the disclosure of further information about the technique.
+The devices are often criticized by privacy advocates for their dragnet-style approach of collecting information, in which information on all devices in the IMSI catcher's range is indiscriminately swept up.The RCMP have used "several iterations" of such equipment since 2002, the documents show, but the technique was only made public for the first time during a recent court case in Montreal that concluded this past March.In the Montreal case, the six accused ultimately pleaded guilty to lesser charges, effectively preventing the disclosure of further information about the technique.
 However, the Montreal case's sudden conclusion has opened the door for defence lawyers in the Ontario case to ask that Justice Michael Code compel the RCMP to disclose more information pertaining to the technique.

 The defence is arguing that police misrepresented the nature of the device when seeking authorization for its use.
 They allege that the RCMP never disclosed that the Stingray could be used "to locate a specific phone with precision" — information that was only disclosed to the defense in March — and that the authorizing judge was not made aware of the IMSI catchers' threat to public safety, because it can potentially interfere with 911 calls.